-Parent teacher scholar organization (PTSO)
+Parent Teacher Scholar Organization (PTSO)

-A great portion of each child's day is spent at school; therefore, his/her growth and development become a joint responsibility between the home and school.
+A great portion of each scholar's day is spent at school; therefore, his/her growth and development becomes a joint responsibility between the home and school.
 Everyone is urged to become active in helping further the goals and growth of the PTSO.

-The faculty, staff and administration hope that all of the parents will become active members supporting the school and the organization.
+The faculty, staff and administration hope that all parents will become active members supporting the school and the organization.
 Officers will be elected yearly according to the organization's bylaws and district/state guidelines.

 The PTSO will sponsor fundraisers throughout the school year.
-Monies generated by fundraising events will be used to purchase materials and equipment for the scholars, faculty, staff and general school purposes.
+Monies generated by fundraising events will be used to purchase materials and equipment for the scholars, faculty, staff, and general school purposes.